Virden, Illinois and the Coal Mine Wars

 Virdin, Illinois in the 1920s

-Though “coal wars” throughout the state would continue until 1900, the Battle of Virden was also credited with the winning of the 8-hour workday for hourly mine workers.
+Though “coal wars” throughout the state would continue until 1900, the Battle of Virden was also credited with establishing the 8-hour workday for hourly mine workers.
 A large granite and bronze three-dimensional memorial in the town square commemorates the battle.

 By the turn of the century, Virden sported four churches, a bank, two newspapers, flour mills, brick and tile works, a machine shop, extensive coal mines, and about 2,300 people.

-During the 20th Century, more mines were opened and operated until their coals seams were diminished.
+During the 20th Century, more mines were opened and operated until their coal seams diminished.
 Today, there is only one producer near Virden; however, Macoupin County remains one of the state’s largest producers of coal.
-Today, this city of about 3,500 people is economically based primarily on agriculture with corn and soybeans as the chief crops.
+Today, this city of about 3,500 people is economically based primarily on agriculture, with corn and soybeans as the chief crops.

-There are a number of interesting buildings on Virden’s downtown square as well as a mural on the post office building and another that depicts the events of Virden’s history.
+There are a number of interesting buildings on Virden’s downtown square, as well as a mural on the post office building and another depicting events in the city’s history.

 If traveling the old stretch of Route 66, continue your journey about four miles on IL-4 to Girard.